Illinois Domestic Violence Laws

 • current or former spouses

-• parents, children, stepchildren and others persons who are related by blood or by marriage
+• parents, children, stepchildren, and other persons who are related by blood or marriage (current or former)

 • people who currently share or formerly shared a dwelling